ExPaNDS-eu/ExPaNDS/WP3/DAPHNE4NFDI_20220124/README.md

 * intro --> The_DAPHNE4NFDI_project.pdf
 * The SciCat data portal.pdf --> SciCat_data_portal.pdf

-The other speakers are invited to add the corresponding material.
+The other speakers are please invited to add the corresponding material.